Fr3qu3ntFly3r/swift-classVSstruct-reading-swift-intro-000/README.md

 Will these three lines of code run?
 If not, why not?

 ```swift
 fred.name = "Brick"
 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+Not, because  homePlanet is a Constant
 ### Question 2

-Can you fix the class definition above so that it _does_ work?
+Can you fix the class definition above so that it _does_ work? change let to var for homePlanet
 ### Question 3

 Take a look at this struct that represents an alien: